PDLT-University-of-York/test-split-site/docs/ultra/access-sites.md

     These settings and filters are maintained across log-ins and different devices, so you don't have to repeat them every time.

 You can also bookmark relevant sites in your internet browser for easy access.

-## Community sites

-The Communities page (generally) contains non-academic sites.
-You may also see these sites described as 'Organisations'.

-You can customise the Communities page in the same way as the Courses page.

 ## Missing a site you need?